-WAIT LIST ADMISSION: An admission from the PHA wait list.
+WAITING LIST ADMISSION: An admission from the PHA waiting list.

-WAIT LIST: A list of families organized according to HUD regulations and PHA policy that are waiting for subsidy to become available.
+WAITING LIST: A list of families organized according to HUD regulations and PHA policy that are waiting for subsidy to become available.

 WELFARE ASSISTANCE: Welfare or other payments to families or individuals, based on need, that are made under programs funded, separately or jointly, by Federal, State, or local governments.